Scheduling#

 • Use Greedy for immediacy and simplicity (small/medium runs, low contention, “start ASAP” behavior).

-• Use CP-SAT for globally optimized scheduling (many tasks/experiments, shared resources, priorities, strict sequencing).
+• Use CP-SAT for globally optimized scheduling (many tasks/protocols, shared resources, priorities, strict sequencing).

 The greedy scheduler can achieve higher throughput than CP-SAT in graphs where task durations are highly variable.